popas/RadixLib/README.md

 ### Additional More Detailed Examples

 The examples that you've seen here are some simple examples which might be helpful for you to get started using this package.
-You might want to checkout the examples in the [examples](https://github.com/0xOmarA/RadixLib/tree/master/examples) directory of the repo for more detailed examples where more interesting concepts such as [sending transactions](https://github.com/0xOmarA/RadixLib/blob/master/examples/1-%20sending%20tokens/main.py) is showcased and explained.
+You might want to check the examples in the [examples](https://github.com/0xOmarA/RadixLib/tree/master/examples) directory of the repo for more detailed examples where more interesting concepts such as [sending transactions](https://github.com/0xOmarA/RadixLib/blob/master/examples/1-%20sending%20tokens/main.py) is showcased and explained.

 ## Acknowledgement
 Thank you to everybody who has helped make this package possible from the Radix team and from the community.
-Special thanks to Stuart from [RadixPool.com](https://www.RadixPool.com) for his amazing efforts and write ups on the technical side of Radix.
+Special thanks to Stuart from [RadixPool.com](https://www.RadixPool.com) for his amazing efforts and write-ups on the technical side of Radix.

 ## Licence: MIT